 - Mathematics – 4 years (Algebra I, II, and Geometry, Pre-Calculus/Calculus/Statistics)

 - Natural Science – 4 years (2 with a laboratory)

 - Foreign Language – 2 years of same language

 Students who are not admitted directly into the nursing program may seek admission to the nursing major at the end of the fall semester of their sophomore year at Regis.
 All intended nursing students, direct and non-direct acceptance, must follow the nursing curriculum plan, as long as they intend to enter the nursing major.
 To be considered for the nursing major, students must:

 - Have an cumulative GPA or 3.0 or better at the time of review for eligibility for admission, with no non-nursing prerequisite course grade below 2.0 and no nursing prerequisite course below 2.7;

 - Interview with a nursing administrator;

 - Be a U.S. citizen, a permanent resident oran international student with an F1 visa.

 The nursing faculty determines acceptance into the nursing major for baccalaureate students.
-The Admission, Retention, Progression Committee (ARPC) will review the file of each student who has declared nursing as a major in January of his or her sophomore year.
 Once the file has been reviewed, the student will be notified in writing of his or her status in the nursing major.
 In the spring, students who have declared nursing as a major will receive a letter notifying them of their status.
 A copy of this letter will also be sent to the assistant dean for advising and support services and to the registrar.
 Students who are not accepted to the nursing major must make an appointment with the assistant dean for advising and support services and declare another major.